getpawprint/slate/source/includes/_events_v2.md

 #### Pagination
 Use the `$skip` and `$top` parameters.
 V1 events used `since_time` as the index parameter, but in that scheme, multiple events with the exact same timestamp would cause more than `$top` results to be returned.
+Paging information is in the `paging` object of the response; in particular, `paging.next` should be passed directly as the `$skip` parameter of the call to get the next page, and paging should be stopped when `paging.next` >= `paging.total`.

 #### Description of response fields